Banshee

 Hoods thief partner is Rabbit’s daughter, Anastasia (Played with a passionate conviction by the beautiful Ivana Milicevic)

-Hood and Anastasia fall in love, but hide this from Rabbit as he will not approve and would consider this a betrayal.
+Hood and Anastasia fall in love but hide this from Rabbit as he will not approve and consider this a betrayal.

 But Rabbit knows.

-He sets them up, and while they are leaving the scene…police arrive and begin to chase them.
+He sets them up, and while they leave the scene…police arrive and chase them.

-Hood, to protect his love, creates a diversion so she can get free with the diamonds and run while he gets caught.
+To protect his love, Hood creates a diversion so she can get free with the diamonds and run while he gets caught.
 She resists, but he pleads and promises he will find her.

 He is arrested and sent to prison.
-When he arrives, he is led into a room where Rabbit waits for him.
+When he arrives, he is led into a room where Rabbit waits.

 Rabbit confronts him.